thefirstminute/awesomewm/README.md

 # awesomewm
-a brutal awesome wm config.
+### a brutal awesome wm config.

+I recommend not using this.